Limited Time: 50% Off Labor* – Projects you’ve been putting off just got affordable.

 Step 3: Fix Damage to Your Foundation Walls

-If you have a poured concrete foundation, you’ll need to have any cracks, honeycombing, or other defects repaired before proceeding.
-These issues can worsen over time and especially in climates that experience a freeze-thaw cycle.
+If your home has a poured concrete foundation, any visible cracks, honeycombing, or surface defects should be repaired before moving forward.
+These imperfections can expand over time, especially in regions that experience freeze-thaw conditions.
+Addressing them early ensures a more durable and reliable waterproofing result.

 Step 4: Apply a Waterproofing Membrane to the Outside of the Foundation